Want To See Real Breast Augmentation Results?

-Take a look in the mirror again or, better yet, take a picture of your breasts and see if you can identify some of these factors.
-Having knowledge of your unique features will help you better understand what results you can expect for yourself.
+With these points considered, Take a look in the mirror again or, better yet, take a picture of your breasts and see if you can identify some of these factors.
+Having knowledge of your unique features will help you better understand and project what results you can expect for yourself.

 AM I A GOOD CANDIDATE FOR BREAST AUGMENTATION?

 If you are able to communicate your goals and reasons for breast enhancement, then we’re off to a good start.
 We want to know what is motivating you to consider breast augmentation, so we can help you best achieve your aesthetic goals.
 You are an ideal candidate for breast augmentation if you are healthy and have specific concerns about the size and shape of your breasts.
 You should be internally motivated and are doing this for yourself and not due to pressure from your husband or partner.
 You also must have realistic expectations about what breast implants can and cannot achieve.
 While you may have an idea of what you want your “ideal” breasts to look like, it’s important to know that what nature has given you may limit the outcome.
 This will be discussed in detail during your consultation, and we will explain how your unique “Breast-Print” may affect your breast augmentation results.